Anshan Liaoning, China Travel Guide

 Qianshan National Park offers natural splendor.
 Anshan Railway Station and Anshan Teng'ao Airport (AOG) are local transportation centers.

-Qianshan National Park is a major landmark, blending natural beauty with spiritual history.
+Qianshan This National park is a major landmark, blending natural beauty with spiritual history.

-The Anshan Iron and Steel Group is a testament to the city's industrial prowess.
+The Anshan Iron and Steel Group is evidence of the city's industrial prowess.

 Anshan provides an unique combination of factory legacy and natural the beauty of Liaoning Province.